unlaunch/documentation/_docs/sdks/java-sdk.md

 This guide provides complete information about the Unlaunch Java SDK and how to integrate it in your applications to call feature flags.

 The Unlaunch Java SDK provides a Java API to access Unlaunch.
 Using the SDK, you can easily build Java applications that can evaluate feature flags, access configuration, and more.
-Unlaunch Java SDK is *open source* and its full source code is available on <a href="https://github.com/unlaunch/java-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a>
+Unlaunch Java SDK is *open source*.
+Complete source code is available on <a href="https://github.com/unlaunch/java-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a>

 ### Language Support